The Mize Family Foundation is pleased to announce our 2018 grants awarded to the following organizations:

 Honor the Earth is a Native-led organization, established by Winona LaDuke and Indigo Girls Amy Ray and Emily Saliers, in 1993 to address the two primary needs of the Native environmental movement: the need to break the geographic and political isolation of Native communities and the need to increase financial resources for organizing and change.

-We believe that Native women are at the heart of Native communities and that our vision, our initiatives and our perseverance should be supported with resources.
-We seek transformative change at the community level through supporting Native women’s traditional models of leadership and organizing.
-We believe that stronger Native women leaders can determine their own priorities for the future and can protect our mother earth more effectively.
+NIF believes that Native women are at the heart of Native communities and that their vision, their initiatives and their perseverance should be supported with resources.
+NIF seeks transformative change at the community level through supporting Native women’s traditional models of leadership and organizing.
+NIF believes that stronger Native women leaders can determine their own priorities for the future and can protect our mother earth more effectively.

 Urgent Action Fund-Africa is a consciously feminist and women’s human rights Pan-African Fund established in 2001 in Nairobi, Kenya.
 As the first rapid response fund on the continent, UAF-Africa adds value to the work of activists and civil society organisations focusing on women’s active socio-political participation and visibility by leveraging resources and opportunities for critical engagements that advance women’s rights.
 Committed to working across Africa, UAF-Africa builds broader alliances with partners at national, regional and international levels.